Our Mission

 People Served by Education Programs

-Each year, Prairie Loft connects with hundreds of school-aged children through field trips and summer camps.
+Each year, Prairie Loft connects with thousands of school-aged children through field trips and summer camps.
 Each offering provides hands-on, active experiences to engage and create cultural connections.

 We take pride in providing experiences for people of all ages.
 We serve schools, summer programs, home school groups, daycares, adult learning associations, senior centers and more.